Pomegranate: Cultivation

+Propagation

+P. granatum reproduces sexually in nature, but can be propagated using asexual reproduction.
+Propagation methods include layering, hardwood cuttings, softwood cuttings, and tissue culture.
+Required conditions for rooting cuttings include warm temperatures within the 18–29 °C (65–85 °F) range and a semihumid environment.
+Rooting hormone increases rooting success rate, but is not required.
+Grafting is possible but impractical and tends to yield low success rates.

 Varieties

 P. granatum var. nana is a dwarf variety of P. granatum popularly planted as an ornamental plant in gardens and larger containers, and used as a bonsai specimen tree.
 It could well be a wild form with a distinct origin.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 The only other species in the genus Punica is the Socotran pomegranate (P. protopunica), which is endemic to the Socotran archipelago of four islands located in the Arabian Sea, the largest island of which is also known as Socotra.
 The territory is part of Yemen.
 It differs in having pink (not red) flowers and smaller, less sweet fruit.

 Cultivars

-P. granatum has more than 500 named cultivars, but evidently has considerable synonymy in which the same genotype is named differently across regions of the world.
+P. granatum has more than 500 named cultivars, but has considerable synonymy in which the same genotype is named differently across regions of the world.

 Several characteristics between pomegranate genotypes vary for identification, consumer preference, preferred use, and marketing, the most important of which are fruit size, exocarp color (ranging from yellow to purple, with pink and red most common), seed-coat color (ranging from white to red), the hardness of seed, maturity, juice content and its acidity, sweetness, and astringency.